 Considering majoring in philosophy while attending college?
 Currently a philosophy major?
-You may qualify for a number of scholarships.
+Then you may qualify for a number of philosophy scholarships.
 These are just a few that are open to your educational and career path.

 This scholarship is only open to students who are 18 years and younger and are exceedingly exceptional.
 Applicants must have completed a significant piece of work prior to applying.
 In addition to philosophy, other majors or subjects included are technology, science, math, literature, music, engineering, and other outside the box subjects.